pixeleet/minosse/example/README.md

     * Body: `{message: 'hello {{name}}'}`, *name* is retrieved from the request body

 ### How top use this example
 Cd into this folder and run `npm install` to install the packages needed.
-Then ruin the server with `node server.js`.
-Once the server is up and running run the tests with `./node_modules/cucumber/bin/cucumber.js test/*.feature -r istanbul-instrumented-lib.tmp/steps.js -r test/steps/ -f pretty`
+Then run the server with `node server.js`.
+Once the server is up and running run the tests with `npm test`